 - If the system is not balanced, the real-life flow rates and velocity will be higher than your calculation.

 2. Correct Equipment:

-In addition to doing accurate calculations, you must choose the correct equipment to ensure the system operates correctly.
+Mains water Pipe size calculator allow for accurate calculations, you must choose the correct equipment to ensure the system operates correctly.

 - The recirculation pump duty must accurately match the system duty to ensure the flow rate (and therefore the velocity) does not increase.

 - The balancing valves must be tuned and commissioned correctly to ensure the recirculation flow rate goes through each circuit as intended.

 Suggested reading: To learn about designing, calculating, and choosing the correct hot water recirculation pump, check out this article.

 Materials Susceptible to ‘Erosion Corrosion’

 Copper pipes are susceptible to erosion corrosion, requiring low water velocities.

 Stainless steel pipes are known for their higher resistance to erosion corrosion.
 However, at high velocities, it will still occur.